ahmed-samir-mohammed/GandamUI/README.md

-# 🚀 ng-gandam – Angular UI Component Library
+# 🚀 ng-gandum – Angular UI Component Library

-ng-gandam is a modern **UI component library** built specifically for Angular applications using  **Tailwind CSS**.
+ng-gandum is a modern **UI component library** built specifically for Angular applications using  **Tailwind CSS**.
 It aims to provide **lightweight, flexible, and customizable components** to speed up development.

 ---